Croatian Sheepdog vs Dachshund: Complete Comparison (2026)

 Health and Lifespan Comparison

 Croatian Sheepdog has a typical lifespan of 13-14 years, while Dachshund lives approximately 12-16 years.
 Health profiles differ significantly between these dogs.
-Croatian Sheepdog is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Dachshund faces its own health challenges including Back Problems, Eye Conditions, Other Health Concerns.
+Croatian Sheepdog is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Dachshund faces its own health challenges including Back Problems, Eye Conditions, breed-related eye, dental, and skin conditions that benefit from early detection.
 Croatian Sheepdog has 2 documented predispositions compared to 3 for Dachshund, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health